Quick and Easy Shrimp Jambalaya Recipe

-This shrimp jambalaya recipe is quick and easy to prepare, but still is packed with the traditional Louisiana Cajun Creole style flavor you are accustomed to.
 I like to prepare this jambalaya recipe a day in advance because the leftovers taste so great.
 Like any great tasting Louisiana style dish, this recipe for shrimp jambalaya has onions, celery and green peppers.
-Try serving jambalaya as a side dish or as your main course.

 Shrimp Jambalaya Recipe